Mikevanlenthe/Master-thesis/README.md

 ## In progress

+*	Perform a qualitative analysis on some articles:
+    *	What is the intended message?
+          *	What are the textual characteristics related to the visual representation described in the article
+              *	What are the key indicators?
+              *	E.g. indicators for a bar chart:
+                  *	The graphic shows an increasing trend in the mean dollar value…… over the period from 2000 to 2005

+## Done
 *	Study of paper: Exploring the Types of Messages that Pie Charts Convey in Popular Media
     *	Burns, R., Balawejder, E., Domanowska, W., Schwartz, S. E., & Carberry, S. (2016, August).
 Exploring the Types of Messages that Pie Charts Convey in Popular Media.
 In International Conference on Theory and Application of Diagrams (pp. 265-271).
 Springer, Cham.

-## Done
 *	On the homepage of my github I will generate an overview of my progress
 *	Github created: https://github.com/Mikevanlenthe/Master-thesis/
     *	Folder structure: